7 Reasons NOT to use Hootsuite

 Being able to see new comments in the dashboard and either replying or delegating to another team member - or just archiving.

-On Facebook, you may need to hide or delete comments that are offensive or libelous or just plain negative.
-Choosing a tool that does these things may be important for you.
+On Facebook, you may need to hide or delete comments that are offensive or libellous or just plain negative.
+Choosing a tool that does these things may be essential for you to.

-Hootsuite makes it difficult to manage your social mentions.
-However, there have been some improvements for dealing with Facebook messages and Twitter direct messages with the Hootsuite Inbox.
+Hootsuite makes it challenging to manage your social mentions.
+However, there have been some improvements in dealing with Facebook messages and Twitter direct messages with the Hootsuite Inbox.

 Post & Comment Moderation